vpp-dev/vpp-release-notes/README.md

 @page release_notes_2510 Release notes for VPP 25.10

-More than 134 commits since the previous release, including 50 fixes.
+More than 136 commits since the previous release, including 51 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 25.10 release, generated as on Tue Jul  8 02:56:47 UTC 2025.
+These are the *DRAFT* release notes for the upcoming VPP 25.10 release, generated as on Wed Jul  9 02:58:43 UTC 2025.

 HIGHLIGHTS-PLACEHOLDER